-As part of National Chemistry Week (NCW) activities, the American Chemical Society (ACS) is sponsoring anfor students in Kindergarten - 12th grade.
-Participating ACS Local Sections welcome area Kindergarten- 12th grade students to compete.
+Each year as part of National Chemistry Week (NCW) activities, the American Chemical Society (ACS) sponsors an illustrated poem contest for students in Kindergarten - 12th grade.
+Participating ACS local sections can invite area students to compete.

 All poems must be no more than 40 words, and in one of the following styles to be considered: